 Two of the most recent decisions stipulate that a plan for a sports hall should be disregarded, while a plan for a public footpath should not.
 The distinction between the two seems rather arbitrary, however, particularly as this now sets a precedent, which will tend to apply to footpaths and sports halls in general.
-More generally, it seems to me that the development of an increasing number of special rules such as these threaten to undermine the core procedure used to decide appraisal disputes, which has a long history in Norwegian law.
+Moreover it seems that the development of an increasing number of special rules such as these threaten to undermine the core procedure used to decide appraisal disputes, which has a long history in Norwegian law.

-However, with respect to some kinds of takings, the appraisal courts are still able to play a more active role in ensuring just compensation.
-This has been demonstrated recently with respect to expropriation of riparian rights for hydropower development, where the appraisal courts have caused great upheaval by abandoning the customary approach, to which the large energy companies in particular had grown accustomed.
+With respect to some special kinds of takings, the appraisal courts are still able to play a more active role in ensuring just compensation.
+This has been demonstrated recently with respect to expropriation of riparian rights for hydropower development, where the appraisal courts have caused great upheaval by abandoning the customary approach, which strongly benefitted the large energy companies.

-Part of the explanation why this was possible is that for expropriation of riparian rights, the rules enacted through legislation do not readily apply.
-Moreover, while the customary method of compensating rights taken for hydropower is based on benefit sharing, it has become highly standardized and artificial over time.
-Today, it is perceived as deeply unjust by owners, who are often deprived of extremely valuable natural resources and paid only a fraction of their commercial value.
+The changes of practice observed in this regard were made possible by the fact that for expropriation of riparian rights, the rules enacted through legislation do not readily apply.
+Specifically, the customary method used to compensate owners for rights taken for hydropower is based on precedent and theoretical calculations, not the principles encoded in the Expropriation Compensation Act 1984.
+Today, the customary method is perceived as deeply unjust by owners, who are often deprived of extremely valuable natural resources and paid only a fraction of their commercial value.

-This points to the inherent difficulty of attempting to ensure reasonable benefit sharing through compensation.
+Interestingly, the customary method was originally based on a form of benefit sharing, pursued through (now outdated) theoretical methods for assessing the value of water rights to expropriating parties.
+Hence, the recent discontent with the method highlights the difficulty of attempting to ensure reasonable benefit sharing through compensation.
 Looking at compensation rules as they are applied to waterfalls today further underscores this, as the courts now grapple with the disintegration of the traditional method, and the question of what should replace it.

-Compensation for Waterfalls
+12.5 Compensation for Waterfalls

 Until the early 20th century, Norwegian law did not contain a general expropriation authority covering riparian rights in streams and waterfalls.
-Instead, Norwegian water resources were regulated by rules similar to those found in many nineteenth-century mill acts in the US, discussed in Section 2.
+Instead, Norwegian water resources were regulated by rules similar to those found in many nineteenth-century mill acts in the United States, discussed in Section 12.5.2.
 The main legislative objective at this time was to facilitate owner-led development and cooperation, just as it had been in many US states.
 No one, not even the government, could expropriate the right to waterpower as such; the possibility of expropriation was strictly limited to ancillary rights.

-However, at the beginning of the twentieth century, the perspective on water resource management changed.
+However, at the beginning of the twentieth century, the public’s perspective on water resource management changed.
 Instead of being seen as a local, owner-led pursuit, the development of hydropower came to be seen as a task for the government.
 This led to the introduction of wider expropriation authorities, accompanied by a regulatory regime that made commercial development of hydropower difficult or impossible.
-The hydropower sector, which today contributes more than 95 percent of the annual domestic electricity supply in Norway, was organized as a government monopoly.
+The hydropower sector, which today contributes more than 95% of the annual domestic electricity supply in Norway, eventually came to be organized as a de facto government monopoly.